-The statute reads as follows
+The language of the statute reads as follows

-Every officer who is guilty of willful inhumanity or oppression toward any prisoner under his care or in his custody, is punishable by fine not exceeding four thousand dollars ($4,000), and by removal from office.
+147. Every officer who is guilty of willful inhumanity or oppression toward any prisoner under his care or in his custody, is punishable by fine not exceeding four thousand dollars ($4,000), and by removal from office.

 Legal Analysis

 California Penal Code 147 PC serves as a check on prison guards, who understandably have trying jobs constantly corralling inmates who may be acting up or even displaying violence.
-Though under no circumstances can prison officers act with:
+However, under no circumstances can prison officers act with:

 - willful inhumanity or